MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Dice/README.md

 ## Task

-Create a program that simulate a die being thrown, and then ask a player to guess its value.
+Create a program that will simulate a single dice being thrown, and then ask a player to guess its value.
 A message will thn be displayed depending if the guess was too high, too low, or correct.
 The value the computer threw will then be shown, so there's no cheating!